What is Cellular IoT?

 Smart agriculture: Farmers are using cellular IoT to monitor soil moisture, temperature, and other environmental factors to optimize crop yields.

 Industrial automation: Manufacturers are using cellular IoT to monitor and control their machines and electricity, reducing downtime and improving productivity.

 As you can see, cellular IoT is a popular choice for IoT applications due to its broad existing cellular coverage, low-power requirements, and potential cost savings.
 However, how does it compare to another leading LPWAN technology, namely LoRaWAN?

 One of the main differences between these two technologies is that cellular IoT operates in the licensed spectrum and is run by operators on the existing cellular infrastructure, benefiting from a broad coverage.
 LoRaWAN operates in the unlicensed spectrum and can be deployed virtually anywhere, including remote areas where cellular coverage is unavailable.

 Looking at data rates, cellular IoT typically reaches higher data rates and lower latency relative to LoRa technology.
 This makes cellular IoT better suited for applications that require the exchange of large amounts of data.
 LoRa technology, on the other hand, is better suited for applications that exchange minimal amounts of data.

 Both cellular IoT and LoRa technology have relatively low power requirements, but LoRa technology can support the longest battery life, with some devices running on battery for years.
 In contrast, cellular IoT devices may require more frequent battery replacements due to higher data transmission rates and power consumption.

-Firmware updates are an essential part for a working and secure IoT solution.
+Firmware updates are an essential part of a working and secure IoT solution.
 As LoRa supports a lower data rate than cellular IoT, it can become increasingly difficult to perform firmware updates through those networks.